 Before executing any action, Elgg triggers a hook:

 '''

-$result = elgg_trigger_plugin_hook('action', $action, null, true);
+$result = elgg_trigger_plugin_hook('action:validate', $action, null, true);

 '''

 Where Saction is the action being called.
 If the hook returns false then the action will not be executed.
+Don't return anything if your validation passes.

 Example: Captcha